hexdownvinek/Francium-Reborn/README.md

 Haha i'on even know who made this.
 Anyway, have fun.
 Lol brug this shit is legendary istgistg

 ## Notice
 If you have troubles running it and you're relatively stupid, it has a HWID verification system.
-Open Settings.java and remove following code:
+Open Settings.java and remove the following code:
 <br>
 ```java
 	public static void init() {